Skip to content

 • Deployed as a sidecar

-• Deployed as a serverless function
+• Deployed as a centralized cloud PDP service

 About Cedar

-Cedar is a policy syntax invented by Amazon and used by their Verified Permission service.
+Cedar is a policy syntax invented by Amazon and used by its Verified Permission service.
 Cedar policies enable developers to implement fine-grain access control and externalize policies.
 Cedar is a CNCF candidate project.
 To learn more about why the design of Cedar is intuitive, fast and safe, check out this article or watch this video

 If you're wondering how Cedar compares to Rego or OpenFGA, read this white paper.